kaiwren/redson/README.md

 * Make developing and debugging when using observers easy
 * Make writing tests easy

-Here's what it looks like at the moment.
-WIP etc.
+Redson is currently in alpha and under active development.
+Here are some examples of what it looks like at the moment.

 ## Decorate mode: Make simple HTML smarter